Children's Hunger Alliance Named CACFP Inspire Collaboration Award Winner

 Lead: The onset of the pandemic in 2020 led to many sponsors closing or no longer being able to fulfill the duties required under USDA regulations.
 That year alone, CHA sponsored an additional 196 SFSP sites.
 While other sponsors were scaling back, CHA showed leadership and grit by expanding in the face of adversity.

 Children’s Hunger Alliance robust use of their values opened the door for an array of community collaboration.
-For its effort, CHA is included as a Collaboration Award finalist.
-Award winners will be named during the 2022 National Child Nutrition Conference.
+For its effort, CHA was named Collaboration Award winner.
+Award winners were named during the 2022 National Child Nutrition Conference.